 Minimizes Urinary Tract Infections

-This datapoint is an indication of the percentage of long-term patients who have suffered from UTI's.
-Although more of these infections may reflect poorly on a facility's nursing care, it can be difficult to compare different facilities due to facilities having differing reporting standards.
+This statistic gauges the percent of long-term residents who had a urinary tract infection.
+Although more infections could reflect poorly on a facility's hygiene protocols, it can be difficult to compare between nursing homes due to facilities having differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication